tfgg/yournextmep/_candidates/eu2014/labour/judith-kirton-darling.md

 person: judith-kirton-darling
 region: north-east
 party: labour
-title: North East - Labour Party - Judith Kirton-Darling
+title: Judith Kirton-Darling is running for MEP in North East for the Labour Party
 incumbent: false
 ---